Maintaining Student Status & Forms

 • Official transcripts (only if already enrolled)

-Note: You must maintain your immigration status until your application is approved.
 You must be enrolled full-time when your application is approved.

 • Copy of H-1 immigration documents (approval notice, visa, passport, etc.)